-In terms of the GDP growth rate in Panel A, the market characteristic is significant in 57% of the economy upturn months, while the momentum and size characteristics are significant in exactly half of the economy upturns, followed by the volatility (45%), the book-to-market (43%) and the liquidity (33%) characteristics.
+(43%) and the liquidity (33%) characteristics.
 In times of economy downturns, the momentum characteristic is statistically significant in 67% of months which is higher than the market factor (52%).
 The difference of 15% is also statistically significant because 67% is outside the upper bound of the 95% confidence interval for the market factor.
 Inconsistent with Zhang (2005)'s explanations for the book-to-market effect, we find that the book-to-market characteristic is more significant in economy upturns than in downturns (43% against 32%).
 The characteristic of stock liquidity is significant only in 37% of the downturn months which is roughly the same as that of the upturn months (33%).
 The result suggests that liquidity is relatively less important for stock returns regardless of the state of the economy.

 We then use an alternative definition of states of the economy.
 Panel B separates the sample months according to the industrial production growth rate.
 The momentum factor is significant in 58% of the upturn months and 53% for the downturn months.
-For the book-tomarket characteristic, there is no statistical difference between up and downturns.
+For the book-to-market characteristic, there is no statistical difference between up and downturns.
 The liquidity characteristic is only significant in 32% and 29% of the upturn and downturn months, respectively, which are the two lowest ratios among the six characteristics.
-It should be noted that the momentum effect is significantly different to the liquidity effect (58% against 32%) indicating that the momentum characteristic is more important than liquidity in predicting stock returns.
+It should be noted that the momentum effect is significantly different to the liquidity effect (58% against 32%) indicating that the momentum characteristic is more important than liquidity in explaining stock returns.
 When we use the term spread to define up and downturns in Panel C, our main results are nearly unchanged.
 The momentum characteristic is of similar importance to that of the market, while the liquidity characteristic remains the least important.